-11.07 KILOMETREAGE ALLOWANCE
+11.08 KILOMETREAGE ALLOWANCE

-When an employee is appointed or assigned duties at a place of work other than the York University campus, the employee shall be reimbursed for those reasonable costs of travel to and from the off-campus place of work which are in excess of the normal costs of travel to and from the employee's principal residence and the York University campus.
+When an employee is appointed or assigned duties at a place of work other than the York University campus, the employee shall be reimbursed for the parking costs associated with that place of work during the hours of the assigned duties that are in excess of the cost of the standard York Lanes day rate.
+The employee will also be reimbursed for those reasonable costs of travel to and from the off-campus place of work which are in excess of the normal costs of travel to and from the employee's principal residence and the York University campus.
 Automobile expenditures in this regard shall be reimbursed at a rate of \$.45 per kilometre in excess, or whatever kilometreage policy is in effect, whichever is the greater.

-11.08 FACILITIES
+11.09 FACILITIES

-- 11.08.1 The Employer will ensure that employees are provided with adequate access to and use of available libraries, laboratories, duplicating services, office supplies, computing facilities, audio-visual equipment, and any other existing University facilities required for the performance of their graduate assistant responsibilities. - 11.08.2 Employees shall provide an email contact address.
+11.08.1 The Employer will ensure that employees are provided with adequate access to and use of available libraries, laboratories, duplicating services, office supplies, computing facilities, audio-visual equipment, and any other existing University facilities required for the performance of their graduate assistant responsibilities.

+11.09.2 Employees shall provide an email contact address.

-11.09 CREDIT FOR ORIGINAL RESEARCH AND CREATIVE OUTPUT
+11.10 CREDIT FOR ORIGINAL RESEARCH AND CREATIVE OUTPUT